JohnMarzulli/StratuxHud/readme.md

 2. Plug in the 3.5mm TRS cable between the Raspberry Pi and the Kivic.
 This is the same hole as the audio adapter for the Pi.
 3. Plug the number pad into the Raspberry Pi.
 4. You will need to run two Micro USB (5v) power cables.
 One to the HUD and one to the Raspberry Pi processing unit.
 These may be run from a battery bank, or from the ship's power _*if*_ you have 5V USB outlets.
+5. You may use the _optional_ sleeving to help keep the install tidy.

 ### Teleprompter Glass Based Setup